splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

 - Podman runs containers in Kubernetes.
 - Helm helps configure Kubernetes.

+.. note:: You don't need Podman if you already have a container runtime installed, such as Docker.

 The following steps assume that you're using macOS as the host operating system.
 You also need the Homebrew package manager.
-If you don't have Homebrew installed, run the following command first:
+If you don't have Homebrew installed, run the following command first in your terminal:

 .. code-block:: bash

    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-.. note:: You don't need Podman if you already have a container runtime installed, such as Docker.

 Install the requirements
 ==========================================